Kelly Lehman is the owner of Cranbury Fields Flower Farm and shows everyday gardeners how to grow amazing flowers on her Youtube Channel.

 How to Dry Hydrangea Flowers

 - Cut stems on a diagonal to make sure that your blooms have the longest vase life possible.
-Cutting stems diagonally gives them lots of surface area so that more water can be absorbed.
+Cutting stems diagonally gives them lots of surface area to absorb more water.

 - Dip cut hydrangea stems into alum powder.
 Alum powder helps prevent the bacteria that seeps out through these hydrangea stems from making your hydrangeas droop prematurely.
 You can find alum in the spice aisle of most grocery stores.
 It's generally used for pickling, but it works really well with hydrangeas and keeping that water flow going up the stems.